Kernix13/beginner-git-commands/README.md

 git push origin master
 ```

+Where `origin` stands for the address of your repo.
+You may get prompted for your GitHub username and password (only for your first push).
 Then after making changes use:

 ```
 git add .